- Cancer Information

 - Common questions about dying

-Palliative care is person-centred care that helps people with a progressive, life-limiting illness to live as fully and as comfortably as possible.
+Palliative care is a person-centred approach to care that can help people with a progressive, life-limiting illness to live as fully and as comfortably as possible.
 It’s sometimes called supportive care.
 The main goal is to help you maintain your quality of life by identifying and dealing with your physical, practical, emotional, cultural, social and spiritual needs.
-Palliative care also offers support to families and carers.
+Palliative care also offers support to family and carers.

 - relief of pain and other symptoms such as fatigue, nausea, vomiting, and shortness of breath

-- resources such as equipment to aid care at home
+- resources such as equipment to help manage care at home

-- assistance for families to come together to talk about sensitive or complex issues
+- help for families to gather and talk about sensitive or complex issues

-- links to other services such as home help and financial support
+- links to other services such as home help and financial or legal support

 - support for emotional, cultural, social and spiritual concerns

 - referrals to respite care services.

 Palliative care may be coordinated by your GP or community nurse.
 And health professionals, volunteers and carers often work together to deliver your care.
 If you have more complex needs, your care may be led by a specialist palliative care service.
 They can also advise other health professionals on ways to manage symptoms.

 The advising health professional will suggest the most suitable plan.
 Palliative care may be provided at home, in a hospital, in a palliative care unit (sometimes called a hospice) or in a residential aged care facility.
 Palliative care is different in each state and territory – find your local palliative care body at palliativecare.org.au.